xinwenfu/VChat_LTER/README.md

 		<img src="Images/I44.png" width=600>

 	2. The encoder that we generate may perform operations on the stack so we want to make sure this will not corrupt our shell code and if we generate an instruction to later place it on the stack using a `PUSH EAX` instruction we need to make sure the location we will write this to is accessible to our currently executing shell code.
 So we can simply realign the `ESP` value similar to how we did this in [exploit7b.py](./SourceCode/exploit7b.py).
-We modify it so the ESP is subtracted from, putting it in a better position which is unlikely to conflict with the currently executing shell code.
+We modify it so the ESP is subtracted from, putting it in a better position that is unlikely to conflict with the currently executing shell code.
 This is because the stack will continue to grow down, while the shellcode is located **above** the new `ESP` value.

 	```
 	PUSH ESP  		   ; Push the ESP register's value onto the stack